swiftugandan/web-annotator/README.md

 1. Click the extension icon in your browser toolbar when viewing any webpage
 2. Use the toolbar that appears to:
-   - Draw: Freehand drawing with red pen
+   - Draw: Freehand drawing with selectable color
+   - Shapes: Draw rectangles, circles, or lines
    - Text: Add text annotations
+   - Eraser: Erase parts of annotations
    - Clear: Remove all annotations
-   - Save: Capture a screenshot with annotations and download it
    - Close: Exit annotation mode

 ## Structure